serokell/ton-paychan/doc/Payment-channel.md

   `MkStateOpen`.
 * The other party disappears and the original requester forces the channel to close (`MkRequestTimeout`).
-If the amount of time given by `timeout` has passed -> `MkStateTerminated`, where the payment is made according to the request and the other party is fined.
+If the amount of time given by `timeout` has passed -> `MkStateTerminated`, where the payment the disappeared party is fined and the payment proceeds as if they submitted a close request with a zero balance and no IOU.
   Otherwise the request is rejected.

 ### Terminating the contract (`MkStateTerminated`)